-Happy Friday!!
-If you did not notice by the title, today we are talking about trimming out the windows.
-That’s right we finally have the trim added to our windows!
+If you did not notice by the title, today we are talking about installing window trim.
+That’s right we finally have the trim added to our windows and you should too because it makes all the difference!
+Here see for yourself…

-If you missed the previous post about installing the window jambs you can find that here.
+If you missed the previous post about installing the window jamb extensions, you probably should check that out first.
 Now onto trimming out those windows.
 We decided we wanted a simple window trim and we liked these two options.

 Option 1: (source)